Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 > * Refine wording around server name verification
 > * Adjust message formats and attribute mapkeys to not transmit the RPID any more.
 > * Add first few paragraphs on error handling

+draft-ietf-emu-eap-fido-00:

+> * First WG draft
+> * Update way FIDO client data is concatenated (include protocol binding at the very beginning)
+> * Change auth requirements attribute to array of ints or text string, with text strings used for experimental features
+> * Update IANA section for registry of auth requirement ints

 ## Missing Specs